Slavery in the Abbasid Caliphate: Racial dimension of slavery

-Racism against Black Africans in the Arab world grew after Islam.
+Racism against Black Africans was a part of the enslavement of Africans in the Arab world after Islam.
 While there had been a trade in slaves from Africa to both the Hellenistic world, the Roman Empire and Pre-Islamic Arabia, this was in a relatively small scale; but the massive expansion of slave trade from Africa after the Islamic conquests made Africans the most common ethnicity for slaves, and most Africans that Arabs interacted with were slaves, which increased racism against Africans.
 By the 8th century, Blackness was associated with ugliness and inferior status, and this was mentioned by black Arab poets in their writings.
 Black skin was associated with evil, devilry and damnation, while white skin carried the opposite associations, a racist stereotype described also in the Quran (III: 102).

 During the first century of Islam, Black slaves and freedmen could achieve fame and recognition, but from the Umayyad Caliphate onward, Black freedmen (unlike white), are with rare exceptions no longer noted to have achieved any higher positions of wealth, power, privilege or success, and contemporary Arab Muslim writers contributed this factor to a lack of capacity.

 Arab racist stereotypes against Black Africans portrayed Black people as people with a simple piety, but also with an unbridled sexuality with immense potency, a stereotype described in "The Thousand and One Nights".
 The stereotypical Black man was described both as a seducer or rapist of white women, but also himself a victim of frustrated white wives and daughters, while the Black woman was ascribed both repulsive ugliness as well as incandescent sexuality by Arab poets.

 Asian slaves had a higher status than African slaves.
 Turkic men were widely regarded to be brave and suitable for military slavery.
 Caliph Mutasim had 70.000 Turkic slave soldiers, and one of his governors noted that there were "none like the Turk for service".

 While Turkic men were considered brave soldiers, Turkic women were seen as ideal for giving birth to brave sons.

 Slave breeding

 Muslim enslavers were by Islamic law permitted to breed slaves.
 While the child of a slave became free if her master choose to acknowledge the child as his, the child of two slaves was born a slave.
 Since slaves were considered to have different abilities because of their race, slave-breeding was practiced to produce offspring of desired traits.
-A popular slave-breeding was that between a man from Khurasan and a woman from India, and this was regularly practiced in Kufa: "In Kufa there was an excellent brood (nitāj karīm) of male slaves from Khurasan and female slaves from India.
+A popular slave-breeding was that between a man from Khurasan and a woman from India, and this was regularly practiced in Kufa.
+The author al Jāḥiẓ (d.
+868–869) wrote:

+"In Kufa there was an excellent brood (nitāj karīm) of male slaves from Khurasan and female slaves from India.
 The union between these two brought forth [slaves with] delicate brown complexion and beautiful stature.
 This went on for so long time that it became a reason behind common people's preference for slaves from Kufa over slaves from Basra.
 Nevertheless, the expensive and valuable slave women, who were the most outstanding and distinguished, were from Basra, not Kufa."

-The author al Jāḥiẓ (d.
-868–869) wrote: